 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Harvey Nichols, PPI may have been added to a customer's policy by Harvey Nichols, in some cases without their knowledge.
 Harvey Nichols may have declined a credit application if PPI was refused by the customer.

 Harvey Nichols PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Harvey Nichols.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Harvey Nichols, and this was not demonstrated to you at the point of sale, then you would be due compensation from Harvey Nichols.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Harvey Nichols, and this was not revealed to you at the point of sale, then you would be due compensation from Harvey Nichols.